Qualifying for a Multiple Subject Authorization

-- Completion of a course in developing English language skills for beginning readers (EDTP 521 Literacy and Language in Diverse Classrooms) OR passage of RICA examination
+- Completion of a course in developing English language skills for beginning readers (EDTP 521 Literacy and Language in Diverse Classrooms)

 - Completion of a three or four-semester-unit course directly related to teaching in a self-contained classroom excluding the methods of teaching reading (EDTP 525 Teaching II: Advanced Planning and Methods for Content Standards - Elementary)

 To complete the required course(s), candidates must do the following in this order: